What Is Vegan Skin Care? And DIY Recipes

 Sodium Beeswax – Beeswax soap

 Reliable can animal-free cosmetics and toiletries only on seals recognized.
-Because statements by manufacturers such as “the product have not been tested on animals” or “we do not carry out animal testing” may be misleading: individual ingredients may well have been tested on animals, or manufacturers may commission animal experiments from other companies.
+Because statements by manufacturers such as “the product has not been tested on animals” or “we do not carry out animal testing” may be misleading: individual ingredients may well have been tested on animals, or manufacturers may commission animal experiments from other companies.

 Seal for animal-free cosmetics

 Leaping Bunny Label for Cruelty-Free Cosmetic Leaping Bunny

 The seal “Leaping Bunny” is currently the only internationally valid seal that distinguishes cosmetics without animal experiments.
 It is awarded by the Coalition for Consumer Information on Cosmetics (CCIC), a network of eight animal welfare organizations from different countries.